artisan-roaster-scope/artisan/_docs/22-designer.md

 To save a profile created in designer mode, go to Tools>Designer and untick the Designer menu item, and you are left with a regular profile that you can save as any other one.

 In order to create a smooth curve, you have to add data points and drag the profile line into place by grabbing one point at a time to adjust it.
-You can also import a profile into Designer that I you actually roasted; however, Designer extrapolates the curve from recorded Events in the profile and it won’t look like your exact profile.
+You can also import a profile into Designer that you actually roasted; however, Designer extrapolates the curve from recorded Events in the profile and it won’t look like your exact profile.

 So, if the original curve is this: